abhaygupta1266/EnDive-Code/README.md

 ## 📊 Performance Table

-This table illustrates how well different language models understand and respond to English dialects by comparing their accuracy on standard English (SAE) prompts versus dialect-specific prompts using Chain-of-Thought (CoT) reasoning.
+This table illustrates how well different language models understand and respond to English dialects by comparing their accuracy on SAE prompts versus dialect-specific prompts using Chain-of-Thought (CoT) reasoning.
 Each column represents a dialect—such as AAVE, JamE, or IndE—and each cell shows how a model’s performance changes when the same question is rephrased in that dialect.
 A significant drop in accuracy from SAE to CoT suggests the model struggles with that dialect, signaling potential bias and a lack of linguistic inclusivity.
 By highlighting these gaps, the table underscores the critical need to evaluate and improve AI fairness across diverse language varieties.

 | Model              | AAVE (Δ) | ChcE (Δ) | CollSgE (Δ) | IndE (Δ) | JamE (Δ) |
 |--------------------|----------|----------|-------------|----------|----------|